HDFGroup/h5pyd/README.rst

 By default the examples look for a local instance of h5serv.
 See the  https://github.com/HDFGroup/h5serv for instructions on installing and running h5serv.

-These tests are also to designed to work with HSDS (see https://github.com/HDFGroup/hsds).
+These tests are also designed to work with HSDS (see https://github.com/HDFGroup/hsds).
 Install HSDS locally, or set environment variables (see next section) to point to an existing HSDS instance.

 Testing